 Example of Timing Report:

 The image to the left is an example of the VFR Lightboard Image Timing Report.
-Click the image to see a larger version.
+Click the image to view the full report with 400 different frame intervals.

 More Images of the VFR Lightboard: